Blog

 3. And a high frequency or long duration of use during a difficult colonoscopy.

-Often times during a challenging colonoscopy, endoscopy staff look as if they are practicing wrestling moves on a patient to advance the scope.
+Oftentimes during a challenging colonoscopy, endoscopy staff look as if they are practicing wrestling moves on a patient to advance the scope.
 Nurses and technicians are often required to lean over the patient, bend down at an awkward angle, or hold pressure for an extended period—increasing the risk of MSK injury associated with the neck, arms, and wrists.

 As a high volume endoscopist, I have seen difficult colonoscopies requiring hands, arms, forearms, and elbows applied with “full force” indiscriminately into a patient’s abdomen.
 We must attend to this risk, not only for the patient and the colonoscopist, but also for the invaluable staff required to maintain excellence in the endoscopy suite.
 Their importance CANNOT be underestimated or diminished!